-“Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.
+“Controller” means a person or organization that, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

-“Customer” means any entity that purchases or otherwise obtains products or services from Argus.
+“Customer” means any entity that purchases or otherwise obtain products or services from Fintellix.

-“Employee” means any current, former or prospective employee of Argus, or any of its European affiliates, who is located in the EU.
+“Employee” means any current, former, or prospective employee of Fintellix, or any of its European affiliates, who is located in the EU.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Argus in the U.S. from the EU, and (iii) recorded in any form.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Fintellix in the U.S. from the EU, and (iii) recorded in any form.